jsfi/point-inside-triangle/README.md

 # point-inside-triangle

-> Check if point is inside a triangle
+> Check if a point is inside a triangle

 ## Install